Pirates of the Caribbean: The Curse of the Black Pearl poster

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Young Elizabeth Swann sings a pirate song aboard the ship, establishing her fascination with pirates that contrasts with her privileged upbringing as the Governor's daughter..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 18 minutes when The Black Pearl attacks Port Royal.
 Elizabeth is kidnapped by Barbossa's cursed crew after they discover she possesses the Aztec medallion, destroying her orderly world..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.